Matthew Brettingham: London townhouses

 But it was the design of the interior of Norfolk House that was particularly influential, coming to define the layout and ground plan of the London town house for the next century.
 The floor plan was based on an adaptation of one of the secondary wings he had built at Holkham Hall.
 A circuit of reception rooms centred on a grand staircase, with the staircase hall replacing the Italian traditional inner courtyard or two-storey hall.
 This arrangement of salons allowed the circulation of guests at large parties; having been received at the head of the staircase they were able to move through the reception rooms without having to double back on later-arriving guests.
 The second advantage was that while each room had access to the next, it also had access to the central stairs, thus allowing only one or two rooms to be used at a time for smaller functions.
 Previously, guests in London houses could only reach the principal salon by progressing through a long enfilade of minor reception rooms.
 In this square and compact way, Brettingham came close to recreating the layout of an original Palladian villa.
 He transformed what Andrea Palladio had conceived as a country retreat into a London mansion appropriate for the lifestyle of the British aristocracy, with its reversal of the usual Italian domestic pattern of a large palazzo in town, and a smaller villa in the country.
 As happened so often in Brettingham's career, Robert Adam later developed this design concept further, and was credited with its success.
 However, Brettingham's plan for Norfolk House was to serve as the prototype for many London mansions over the next few decades.

 Brettingham's additional work in London included two more houses in St James's Square: No. 5 for the 2nd Earl of Strafford and No. 13 for Henry Liddell, 1st Baron Ravensworth.
 Lord Egremont, for whom Brettingham was working in the country at Petworth, gave Brettingham another opportunity to design a grandiose London mansion—the Egremont family's town house.
 Begun in 1759, this Palladian palace, known at the time as Egremont House, or more modestly as 94 Piccadilly, is one of the few great London town houses still standing.
 It later came to be known as Cambridge House and was the home of Lord Palmerston, and then of the Naval & Military Club.
 The club sold the house at the end of the 20th century, and planning permissions for conversion, firstly to a single private house and subsequently to a hotel and apartments, were approved in 2007, 2013 and 2017.
 As at 2021, the plans remained uncompleted.

 Kedleston Hall

-The North Front of Kedleston Hall "has been described as 'the grandest Palladian façade in Britain, and with few rivals anywhere in the world'".
+The North Front of Kedleston Hall in Derbyshire "has been described as 'the grandest Palladian façade in Britain, and with few rivals anywhere in the world'".